Financial Wellbeing Banner

 Nottingham City Council Welfare Rights Service

-• We can provide you with advice and information to help you decide on your best long term options to resolve your debt problems i.e. Debt relief Orders, Bankruptcy and help you make the applications.
+• We can provide you with advice and information to help you decide on your best long-term options to resolve your debt problems, i.e., debt relief orders and bankruptcy, and help you make the applications.

-Nottingham City Council have also produced information on help setting a budget, prioritising your bills, check your entitlements to benefits, opening new bank accounts, and ways to reduce your expenditure.
+Nottingham City Council has also produced information on how to set a budget, prioritise your bills, check your entitlements to benefits, open new bank accounts, and ways to reduce your expenditure. www.nottinghamcity.gov.uk/

 The Company Shop

-The company shop is a store where surplus food from supermarkets is redistributed for discounted prices.
+The company shop is a store where surplus food from supermarkets is redistributed at discounted prices.
 You need a membership to access this store, which is free to all NHS staff.

 The Uniform Project Nottingham